-A person's residence, domicile or citizenship is irrelevant to his/her liability to salaries tax except in the situation where the person is a tax resident of a jurisdiction with which Hong Kong has signed a double tax agreement/arrangement (DTA).
+A person's residence, domicile or citizenship is irrelevant to his/her liability to salaries tax except in the situation where the person is a tax resident of a jurisdiction with which Hong Kong has signed a DTA.
 A person is subject to salaries tax on his/her Hong Kong sourced employment income, any income from an office held in Hong Kong and any Hong Kong pension.

 If an employment is a Hong Kong employment, the income from employment services rendered both in and outside Hong Kong is regarded as Hong Kong sourced employment income.
-In case an employment is a non-Hong Kong employment, only the income from employment services rendered in Hong Kong is regarded as Hong Kong sourced employment income (i.e. time-apportionment claim is applicable).
+In case an employment is a non-Hong Kong employment, only the income from employment services rendered in Hong Kong is regarded as Hong Kong sourced employment income (i.e. timeapportionment claim is applicable).